13.12. Neural Style Transfer¶

 How does the output change when you select different content and style layers?

-Adjust the weight hyper-parameters in the loss function.
+Adjust the weight hyperparameters in the loss function.
 Does the output retain more content or have less noise?